tarantool/doc/doc/book/admin/flight_recorder.rst

 Flight recorder
 ===============

+..  admonition:: Enterprise Edition
+    :class: fact

+    The flight recorder is available in the `Enterprise Edition <https://www.tarantool.io/compare/>`_ only.

 **Example on GitHub**: `flightrec <https://github.com/tarantool/doc/tree/latest/doc/code_snippets/snippets/config/instances.enabled/flightrec>`_

-The flight recorder available in the Enterprise Edition is an event collection tool that gathers various information about a working Tarantool instance, such as:
+The flight recorder is an event collection tool that gathers various information about a working Tarantool instance, such as:

 *   logs
 *   metrics